Addressing Trauma and Building Resilience in Our Communities

 - Food insecurity

 As a survivor of a police shooting, The Hear Foundation co-founder Leon Ford has experienced deep trauma first-hand.
 In his journey to healing, he has become a national voice for addressing mental health and for removing stigmas around discussion and treatment, particularly among communities of color.

 “We are prioritizing trauma because to move forward, you first have to recognize the harm that has been done.
 Trauma shows up in so many different parts of our lives, and when it is compounded, it forces individuals into survival mode.
 It takes acknowledgement to heal.
 When you move into the process of healing, you are able to become more empathetic, more compassionate.

-Through trauma-focused programming, The Hear Foundation will provide ways to help the community heal from the inside out.
-In doing so we will create more spaces for collaboration and unification for all people.”
+Through trauma-focused programming, The Hear Foundation provides ways to help the community heal from the inside out.
+In doing so we create more spaces for collaboration and unification for all people.”